The Dalai Lama’s “Voice for the Voiceless” NCTA Online Book Study

 Location: Online program

-Update: this program is now full.
-Join historian Tracy Lai and art historian Melanie King for an exploration of Japanese American Incarceration through an examination of first person accounts, visual culture, and literary expressions.
-Taking place over three sessions, this program will center around Traci Chee’s We Are Not Free and will include the work of other Japanese American
+Teachers joined historian Tracy Lai and art historian Melanie King for an exploration of Japanese American Incarceration through an examination of first person accounts, visual culture, and literary expressions.
+Taking place over three sessions, this program centered around Traci Chee’s We Are Not Free and included the work of other Japanese American artists, authors, poets, and activists

 “The Art and Activism of Ai Weiwei”, NCTA Summer Program in Seattle, WA